 Bio: Linda Åkeson McGurk is a Swedish-American freelance journalist and author who started the blog Rain or Shine Mamma to inspire outdoor play and adventure every day, regardless of the weather.
 A nature lover and mother of two daughters, she believes that the best childhood memories are created outside, while jumping in puddles, digging in the dirt, catching bugs, and climbing trees.
 Follow her adventures on Facebook, Instagram, Pinterest and Twitter.
 There’s No Such Thing as Bad Weather is her first book.

 “Scandinavian culture celebrates the outdoors and children are raised to appreciate nature; Swedish babies often nap outside year round-a practice that is not only common but recommended by the government.
 The benefits are also seen on a global scale; love of the outdoors has also made Scandinavia a world leader in renewable energy, recycling, and sustainable living.
 Struggling to fit in and to decide what was best for her children, Linda turned to her own childhood for answers, and embarked on a six-month journey to Sweden with her daughters in tow.
 Could the Scandinavian philosophy of “there is no such thing as bad weather, only bad clothes” be the key to better lives for her children?
 How would her children’s relationships with nature change by introducing them to Scandinavian concepts like friluftsliv (“open-air living”) and hygge (the coziness and the simple pleasures of home)?
 THERE’S NO SUCH THING AS BAD WEATHER is a personal narrative that tackles larger childcare and environmental issues, highlighting the importance of nature-centric parenting and schooling-and why spending time outdoors is imperative for a developing child”.Thank you for visiting!
+I would love to hear your thoughts.
+Make sure to share them in the comment section below!
 Please note this post may contain affiliate links to products I use or recommend.